akvorado/akvorado/console/data/docs/02-configuration.md

   `AES`, `AES192`, `AES256`, `AES192C`, and `AES256C` are accepted,
   the later being Cisco-variant), `privacy-passphrase` (if the previous value was set), and `context-name`.
+- `agents` is a map from exporter IPs to agent IPs (when there is no match, the exporter IP is used)
-- `ports` is a map from subnets to the SNMP port to use to poll exporters in the provided subnet.
+- `ports` is a map from subnets to the SNMP port to use to poll agents in the provided subnet.
 - `poller-retries` is the number of retries on unsuccessful SNMP requests.
 - `poller-timeout` tells how much time should the poller wait for an answer.
 - `workers` tell how many workers to spawn to handle SNMP polling.